 Best Treatment to Manage Allergies Long Term

-Immunotherapy is a great option for anyone who suffers from severe allergy symptoms, especially for those with year-round allergies.
-Immunotherapy works by exposing you to gradually increasing levels of an allergen to help your immune system slowly build a tolerance, relieving allergy symptoms and even preventing new allergies from developing.
+Immunotherapy is a great allergy relief option for anyone who suffers from severe symptoms, especially for those with year-round allergies.
+It works by exposing you to gradually increasing levels of an allergen to help your immune system slowly build a tolerance to it.
+This helps relieve a wide range of allergy symptoms and even prevents new allergies from developing.

-Allergy shots are one form of immunotherapy that require frequent office visits to be administered by a doctor.
-Allergy drops are a revolutionary form of immunotherapy that can be taken under the tongue from home each day to relieve allergy symptoms long term.
-Both allergy shots and allergy drops can be prescribed by a doctor after specific allergies are determined by an allergy test.
-This is a long term approach to allergy relief and management, with most patients taking allergy shots or drops for a period of three to five years.
+Allergy shots (delivered under the skin) are a form of immunotherapy that require frequent office visits to be administered by a clinical immunologist.
+Daily allergy drops are a revolutionary form of immunotherapy that can be taken under the tongue from home to relieve your allergies long-term.
+They treat symptoms without the bitter taste of liquid allergy medication.
+Both forms of immunotherapy can be prescribed by a doctor after specific allergies like outdoor allergies are determined by an allergy test.
+This is a long-term approach to allergy relief and management, with most patients using these methods for a period of three to five years.

 Examples of Immunotherapy